 However, a recent study by the Alzheimer’s Society called My Life until the End shows that, following a Freedom of Information request to the Office of the Public Guardian, only 20% of all LPAs registered since 1 October 2007 were for health and welfare.
 While the arguments in connection with good end of life planning are strong, it is clear that professionals need to be more proactive in this area to ensure that dignity is maintained as far as possible.
 This is especially compounded where the client has a dementia diagnosis.

 Furthermore, it is also possible for individuals to express their end of life wishes, including where they wish to die, by completing a Preferred Priorities For Care Plan.
 While the Mental Capacity Act states that those providing care must have regard to wishes and feelings where capacity is lost, such a document, while persuasive, is not legally binding.
 Of course, this again strengthens the importance of Advanced Decisions and LPAs, as well as the need for effective will planning.

 As a natural consequence of a client’s recent bereavement or imminent life-changing event, they may consider their own mortality and subsequently their end-of-life wishes.
-If you would like more information on Advance Decisions or Lasting Powers of Attorney, then please contact us on 0117 604 9000.
+If you would like more information on Advance Decisions or Lasting Powers of Attorney, then please contact our Private Client Services department or call us on 0117 604 9000.